Eisenmonoxid/S7Patcher/README.md

 ---
 ## Recommendation
-To gain better performance in the game, set the process priority to "High" and limit the game to your physical CPU cores (4 at max), since it does not work well with SMT/Hyperthreading.
+To gain better performance in the game, the S7Patcher can limit the game to your physical processors, since it does not work well with `Simultaneous Multithreading/HyperThreading`.
+For the best performance, choose three or four physical cores of your CPU when patching.
--> This is already done in the S7Patcher, personally I use `0x1E`, but you can tinker with it to find the best performing mask value for your CPU.
-For further information, see [here](https://en.wikipedia.org/wiki/Affinity_mask) or [here](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-setprocessaffinitymask).
+For further information on this topic, see [here](https://en.wikipedia.org/wiki/Affinity_mask) or [here](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-setprocessaffinitymask).

-Utilizing [DXVK](https://github.com/doitsujin/dxvk/releases/latest) can also be beneficial for performance and enables you to tweak some settings in the [configuration file](https://github.com/doitsujin/dxvk/wiki/Configuration).
+Utilizing [DXVK](https://github.com/doitsujin/dxvk/releases/latest) can also be beneficial for performance and enables you to tweak some settings in the [configuration file](https://github.com/doitsujin/dxvk/wiki/Configuration) (like enabling VSync).